epixinvites/epixinvites.github.io/arch.md

 ### Connecting to the Internet

 I believe your wifi card is supported by Arch Linux, and you're using wireless internet, if you're using ethernet and `ping google.com` does return something, then skip this step.
-But well, knowing how to connect to the internet via a CLI interface is equally important.
+But well, knowing how to connect to the internet via a CLI is equally important.

 Try running `ip link` and see if your wifi card is detected.
 Something like this should appear: